All Products

 image

-In the JSON Data Structure view, select the target Field.
-If you select a JSON Array, a dialog box appears with the following parsing options:
+In the JSON Data Structure view, select the target field to parse.
+If you select a JSON array, a dialog box appears.
+You can choose one of the following parsing methods:

 • Add the array as a multi-row output.